 The AQAP measures presented in this report are intended to be targeted towards the predominant sources of emissions within North Lanarkshire's area.

-A source apportionment exercise was carried out by North Lanarkshire in 2018 .This identified that within the AQMAs, the percentage source contributions were as follows:
+North Lanarkshire carried out a source apportionment exercise in 2018 .
+This identified that within the AQMAs, the percentage source contributions were as follows:

 Motherwell